DogukanAydener/Quantum-Full-Adder/README.md

 # Quantum Full Adder

 This repository contains a quantum full adder implemented using Qiskit.
-A full adder is a digital circuit that performs addition of binary numbers.
+Quantum full adder is a quantum circuit that performs addition of binary numbers.
 In this implementation, the addition is performed using quantum gates on a quantum computer simulator.

 ## Overview